craftcms/docs/docs/getting-started-tutorial/install/control-panel.md

 <img src="../images/dashboard.png" alt="Screenshot of the Craft CMS control panel Dashboard" />
 </BrowserShot>

-Upon signing in, you will be sent to your **Dashboard**, a space you can customize with <Poi label="1" id="widgets" target="dashboard" /> widgets.
 Craft adds four widgets by default:

 - **Recent Entries**: Empty, as we haven’t created any content yet.
 - **Craft Support**: Find help in the community, or get official support.